Mohammad Rabbani

-Mullah Mohammad Rabbani Akhund (1955 – 16 April 2001) was one of the main leaders of the Taliban movement who served as Prime Minister of Afghanistan from 1996 to 2001.
+Mullah Mohammad Rabbani Akhund (1955 – 16 April 2001) was an Afghan politician and one of the main leaders of the Taliban movement who served as Prime Minister of Afghanistan from 1996 to 2001.
 He was second in power only to the supreme leader, Mullah Mohammed Omar, in the Taliban hierarchy.

 Rabbani fought the Soviet Union after it invaded Afghanistan in 1979.
 When the Soviet Union withdrew from Afghanistan in 1989, he initially stopped fighting.
 He joined the Taliban in 1994.
 After years of civil war, he led the Taliban guerrillas in the final assault against the capital, Kabul.

 He served as Prime Minister of the Islamic Emirate of Afghanistan.
 There were also rumors that Mullah Rabbani and the head of the Taliban movement had serious political differences.
-While Rabbani and the ruling council constituted the public face of Afghanistan, the important decisions were made by Mullah Omar, who resided in the southern city of Kandahar.
+While Rabbani and the ruling Leadership Council of Afghanistan constituted the public face of the country, the important decisions were made by Mullah Omar, who resided in the southern city of Kandahar.

 Early years

 Rabbani was born in 1955.
-He was from the Kakar tribe.
-He obtained Islamic education at home in Pashmol in Kandahar province, before participating in an Islamic seminary.
+He was from the Kakar tribe of Pashtuns.
+He obtained Islamic education at home in Pashmol in Kandahar Province, before participating in an Islamic seminary.
 The invasion of Afghanistan by the Soviet Union in 1979 put a stop to his education as he volunteered for the jihad.

-His role in the civil war ended when the Soviet army withdrew in 1989, but other members and factions of the mujahedin fought on, first against the Afghan communist government and then against each other.
+His role in the civil war ended when the Soviet Army withdrew in 1989, but other members and factions of the Afghan mujahidin fought on, first against the Afghan communist government and then against each other.

 It was a time of lawlessness and chaos.
 The communist government fell in 1992 and Afghanistan was fought over by factions of the mujahedin.
 Kandahar was particularly a battleground for commanders turned warlords.

 Rabbani and about thirty other religious students (Taliban) decided to take the warlords on, first in the border town of Spin Boldak and then in Kandahar itself.
 During this period, Rabbani argued "Our concern is the establishment of an Islamic system and the elimination of unrest and cruelty from our country."